 Is Quantum Computing the End of Bitcoin?
-Prepare for a Digital Revolution! - YaNoticias
+Prepare for a Digital Revolution! - YANoticias

 – Smart Contracts: Improved computational capabilities could enhance the execution and efficiency of smart contracts running on Bitcoin or other blockchains.

-– Financial Modeling: Industries relying on complex financial computations might utilize quantum technology to better analyze market trends and risks involving Bitcoin.
+– Financial Modelling: Industries relying on complex financial computations might utilise quantum technology to better analyse market trends and risks involving Bitcoin.

 Limitations and Security Aspects